How to Install SELinux on Ubuntu (26.04, 24.04, 22.04)

 DisabledSELinux is completely inactive, no logging or enforcementTemporary diagnostic purposes or complete removal

 Once audit logs show no unexpected denials and services operate normally in permissive mode, switch SELinux to enforcing mode for full protection.
-This timing ensures legitimate workloads are covered by the right file contexts, booleans, and custom policy modules before SELinux starts blocking traffic.
+This timing ensures legitimate workloads have the right file contexts, booleans, and custom policy modules in place before SELinux starts blocking traffic.

 Update the SELinux configuration so it boots directly into enforcing mode: